-‘Do not start with Powerpoint – 7 Pieces of Essential Preparation’ is about sharing with you how the very best suppliers achieve greater influence in their presentations.
+‘Do not start with Powerpoint – 7 Pieces of Essential Presentation Preparation’ is about sharing with you how the very best suppliers achieve greater influence in their presentations.
 For most, the need to ‘write a presentation’ or ‘create a deck for me’ begins with opening a new Powerpoint file.
 Stop.
 Please do not.
 The best metaphor we have found for why is…

 In essence, many presenters use PowerPoint as cue cards to help remind them what to say.
 And because we can all read 7 times faster than we can talk – By the time the presenter has spoken the 1st sentence, the audience has read the 7th sentence and simply waiting for the presenter to catch-up.
 Add to this that when PowerPoint begins the audience adjust their necks and lock into place for an hour of presentation, the engagement goes south and then at the end the presenter says, ‘Any questions?’.
-And the poor audience desperately try to remember what has been said and conjure up a great question to ask.
+And the poor audience desperately tries to remember what has been said and conjure up a great question to ask.

 Image courtesy of our cartoonist friend Mike Flanagan